 At PaySimple, we’re dedicated to helping your business navigate the challenges of COVID-19 as smoothly as possible.
-We know these are extraordinary times that have already caused disruption to “business as usual.”
+We know these times have caused disruption to “business as usual.”
 Right now, it’s important to focus on the things that you can control.
 With that in mind, these are our tips on COVID-19 readiness for your home services business.
 If you’re a health and wellness business, you can find our earlier recommendations here.

 Preventative Measures For Home Services

 Whether you provide home cleaning, mobile dog grooming, landscaping, or window washing, these preventative measures have several goals: to protect yourself, your business, and your employees within the larger goal of slowing or stopping the advancement of COVID-19.
 These measures can help keep your employees and the customers they serve safe and healthy.

 When your employees are healthy and your customers have confidence in your service, making adjustments in the way you work can also steady your business foundation and provide a greater measure of ongoing security.

 The first step you must take is to acknowledge that you’ll have to make changes to continue conducting business in these times.
 It can be difficult, but we hope the following resources are good, actionable first steps you can take.

 How To Protect Your Employees

 Your employees are at the heart of your business.
 Above all else, it’s important to help them maintain good health right now.
 Follow these guidelines:

 - Review and practice proper sanitation practices and self-contamination prevention.
 For example, buckets that hold water that are normally just rinsed out.
 Going forward, everything employees touch and use should be disinfected using proper sanitizing protocols.